Effective limits on single scalar extensions in the light of recent LHC data: BSMs SMEFT: Effective Operators, WCs and Bayesian Analysis

 As mentioned in the beginning of this section, we take our model-independent analysis in sec.~\ref{sec:modindep} to the next step, by determining the allowed WC spaces for specific models, using their parameter-posteriors and the WC matching results obtained after integrating out the heavy BSM particle.
 In this case, the matched WCs are functions of BSM parameters and dependent on one another.
 The WC-spaces obtained in this way are directed from the constraints of the relevant model parameters and thus are termed as ``model-dependent".
 Using the large MCMC samples generated from the model-parameter-posterior, we generate the multi-variate distributions of those WCs (now functions of model parameters).
 We show these distributions in the WC-space with the help of marginal-posteriors of two WCs at a time.

 For $\mathcal{H}_{2}$, we generate the distributions of the WCs (black) using relations (obtained after matching) from tab.~\ref{tab:H2} expressed in terms of parameters: $\lambda_{\mathcal{H}_{2},1},\; \lambda_{\mathcal{H}_{2},2}$ and $\lambda_{\mathcal{H}_{2},3}$, and propagating the model-parameter-posteriors.
 As before, we demonstrate the relative effects of different datasets named ``All", ``EWPO", and ``Higgs" separately.
 Instead of showing all the possible 2D-marginal contour-plots for the WCs, we choose to show a few sample plots in fig.~\ref{fig:wc_2HDM}.
-All such plots are listed in the Github repository~\cite{Githubresult}.

 Solid blue (dashed red/green) constant-probability-contours enclose the $68\%$ and dot-dashed blue (dotted red/green) ones enclose the $95\%$ credible regions, respectively.
 Coloured regions (blue/red/green) with variable density depict the high probability regions.
 In some cases, the parameter spaces obtained for the three datasets differ from one another by order(s) of magnitude.
 For instance, the bluish regions corresponding to ``All" measurements are imperceptibly tiny in comparison to those corresponding to both the ``EWPO" (red) and ``Higgs" (green) datasets.
 For ease of viewing, we have magnified such regions and shown them as insets.